o3de/o3de.org/content/docs/user-guide/features/scripting/script-canvas/debugging.md

 ![\[The Auto Capture option enabled.\]](/images/user-guide/scripting/script-canvas/script-canvas-debugging-7.png)

 Enable this option if you want the output from a specified target to be captured as soon as the debugger connects to it\.
 For external tools, capture starts immediately when you enable this option\.
-For Lumberyard Editor, capture starts when the editor enters game mode\.
+For O3DE Editor, capture starts when the editor enters game mode\.

 **Live Updates**